telliott99/covid/README.md

 - the US broken down by counties:  ``us_by_counties.py``
 - a given state broken down by counties:  ``one_state.py``

-Features that are currently supported are given by the ``--help`` flag.
+There are also scripts for countries of the world and for the EU.
+Most scripts will take multiple states or countries as arguments

 More recently, I have started making what are called choropleth plots, geographic plots where the fill color is based on the statistic for case growth (or whatever else you want).
-These can be found in ``geo``, and examples are in ``results``.
+These can be found in ``maps``, and examples are in ``results``.